Top 10 World Cup Runner-ups in History

 Switzerland, Argentina, Spain, Uruguay, and Soviet Union

-However, West Germany had enough a decent team to not only be included in our list of the top 10 World Cup runner-ups in history, but one of the brightest teams to not win the World Cup.
+However, West Germany had enough of a decent team not only to be included in our list of the top World Cup runner-ups in history but also to be one of the brightest teams not to win the World Cup.

 98,000 people attended the final match between two arch-rivals at London’s Wembley Stadium.
 In the 12th minute, Helmut Haller scored the first goal of the match for West Germany but England equalized when Helmut Haller scored with a downward glancing header.

-The game went on to the second half and in the 78th minute England took the lead with a goal by Martin Peters but West Germany scored another goal as well when Wolfgang Weber scored in the 89th minute after an exciting battle between teams for the ball.
+The game went on to the second half and in the 78th minute England took the lead with a goal by Martin Peters, but West Germany scored another goal, when Wolfgang Weber scored in the 89th minute after an exciting battle between teams for the ball.